-If you are in need of debt relief assistance, get a free debt relief analysis and savings estimate from a BBB accredited provider at no obligation.
+If you are in need of debt relief assistance: Get a free debt relief analysis and savings estimate from a BBB accredited provider at no obligation.

-Will a debt consolidation or debt management plan help you resolve debts faster and how much could you save?
-Find out by requesting your free debt relief analysis and savings estimate today.
+Find out if a debt consolidation or debt management plan could help you resolve debts faster and have you saving, by requesting Your Free Debt Relief Evaluation and Savings Estimate.

 Although the state government of Nebraska does not provide debt grants or programs to help consumers resolve their debts, it does provide a variety of programs for individuals and families who are low-income or need a helping hand while experiencing difficult circumstances.
 These programs are specifically designed to provide more immediate financial assistance and relief, and helps individuals and families with children get access to food, healthcare, and other basic necessities.
 Nebraska also has agencies that can assist with housing concerns and help consumers avoid foreclosure.
 To learn more about these services, go to the state's homepage and click on the Benefits page.

 It's important to know that debt consolidation requires discipline and typically three to five years to complete the program and take advantage of all the money saving benefits.
 On the other hand, a popular alternative to debt management is debt settlement, considered a more aggressive form of debt relief.
 Debt settlement may help consumers, facing the prospects of bankruptcy, get out of credit card debt faster, assuming they can accumulate money in a "set aside" designated account which can later be used as the funding source to reach a settlement with individual creditors.